Skyscanner/backpack-ios/UNRELEASED.md

 **Fixed:**
 - Backpack/HorizontalNavigation:
   - Fixed issue where `HorizontalNavigation` would have an animation glitch when updating its options.

-**Breaking:**
-- Backpack/Button
-  - Property `cornerRadius` is not longer available to customise.

-**Fixed:**
- - Backpack/HorizontalNavigation
   - Change spacing between items

+- Backpack/Font:
+  - Removed caching as it seems to provide little/no performance benefits.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).